Aljur Abrenica: Career

+2006–2017: Breakthrough project, leading role and Ultimate Hunk title

 In 2006, he joined reality-based talent search show, StarStruck, and won the "Ultimate Hunk" title.
 As of September 2007, Abrenica was signed with Regal Films.
 Abrenica played Cervano/Zaido in Zaido: Pulis Pangkalawakan.
-He has also appeared in Dyesebel and Boys Nxt Door, Luna Mystica and SOP Rules.
+He has also appeared in Dyesebel and Boys Nxt Door, Luna Mystika and SOP Rules.
 He is also named the "Next Big Male Star" by Yes!
 Magazine.

 Throughout his career in GMA, he was part of the lead cast of All My Life, The Last Prince and Machete, among others.
 He also starred in the film Nandito Ako...Nagmamahal Sa'Yo, produced by Regal Films.
 Abrenica joined in a GMA Christmas Reality show, Puso Ng Pasko: Artista Challenge.

 In July 2014, Abrenica filed for a petition before the court to be released from GMA Network, stating that the direction of his career does not align with original plans.
 Despite this, he was still given lead roles in Kambal Sirena and Once Again.
 He was let go of his home network when his contract expired in March 2017.
 His last appearances were off-contract guest roles on shows like Bubble Gang.

+2017–2019: Move to ABS-CBN

 In August 2017, Abrenica signed an exclusive contract with ABS-CBN.
 He got his first lead role in the network with Asintado.

+Business

+Abrenica has a family owned resort called, Patio Alfonso Resort located in Batangas.